DJSchaffner/meson_link_test/README.md

 # meson_link_test

 This is a project to test how to create a Library that has an external
-dependency and how to distribute it to an project that uses this library.
+dependency and how to distribute it to an project that uses this library in [Meson Build](https://github.com/mesonbuild/meson).
 The library used for this test is a static freetype library.

 ~~Currently this is not working, I am trying to figure out how to achieve this